lukavr05/weather-cmd-go/README.md

 This program also uses flags to specify whether a forecast or extended weather report is desired

     -f      specifies that a weather report is being requested, defaulting to the current day's forecast -e      specifies an extended weather report, supplying additional information to the current weather report as well as increasing the range of the weather forecast
+    -days   an int specifying the number of days to display for the extended weather forecast (between 1 and 5)